A review of my experience making and using homemade deodorant - did it work against my seemingly deodorant-proof smell and would it work for you?

-Even though we’re not supposed to, I used refined coconut oil because it’s cheaper and I didn’t want the smell of coconut- it’s not my favorite smell and I was afraid people might think I was wearing coconut perfume.
+Even though you're not supposed to, I did use refined coconut oil because it's cheaper and I didn't want the smell of coconut- it's not my favorite smell and I was afraid people might think I was wearing coconut perfume.

-So here’s the million dollar question: does it work for me?
+So here's the million dollar question: did it work for me?

-In the month I’ve been using it, I haven’t smelled myself once.
-Seriously, I’m a little shocked that the simpler deodorant with the least ingredients works better than all the commercial deodorants I’ve tried.
+In the months (update: years!)
+I've been using it, I very rarely smell myself.
+Seriously, I'm a little shocked that the simpler deodorant with the least ingredients works better than all the commercial deodorants I've tried.
 Wow.